adrian-glz/adrian-glz/README.md

 - 👋 Hi, I’m @adrian-glz
 - 👀 I’m interested in  the programation world also  in technological advance
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Some shi... shield
 - 📫 How to reach me ...

 <!---